 Each blackjack action has a specific hand gesture.
 The dealer will carry out your request based on the hand signal you give.
-However, a wrong call will affect your gameplay.
+However, an unclear or incorrect signal can lead to the wrong action being recorded.

-Blackjack Hand Signals: How To Hit, Stand, Double, Split & Surrender
+Blackjack Hand Signals: How To Hit, Stand, Double, Split and Surrender

 Blackjack hand gestures are nonverbal signals you can use to inform the dealer of your intended action, such as surrender, double down, stand, hit, or split.
 However, the correct hand signals can differ between face-up and face-down blackjack tables.